isthari/doc.broadcast.github.io/_en/admin-journalist.md

 Mix channels, this option enables the mix channel button in the web UI.
 Sometimes you need to connect an USB audio mixer with 2 mono microphones, 1 on left channel and 1 on right channels.
 With this option you can send both audios on both channels

+Force mix channels, the mix channels option is activated by default.
+If user has access to the mix channels button can disable it.

 Playlist, with this option enabled the user can add local audio file as part of the live connection

 |![](/en/admin-journalist/general.png)|